awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 # Amazon ECS developer tools overview<a name="ecs-developer-tools"></a>

 Whether you are part of a large enterprise or a startup, Amazon ECS offers a variety of tools that can help you to get your containers up and running quickly, regardless of your level of expertise\.
-You can work with ECS in the following ways\.
+You can work with Amazon ECS in the following ways\.
 + Learn about, develop, manage and visualize your container applications and services using the [AWS Management Console](#developer-tools-console)\.
-+ Perform specific actions to ECS resources with automated deployments through programming or scripts using the [AWS Command Line Interface](#developer-tools-awscli), [AWS SDKs](#developer-tools-sdks) or the ECS API\.
++ Perform specific actions to Amazon ECS resources with automated deployments through programming or scripts using the [AWS Command Line Interface](#developer-tools-awscli), [AWS SDKs](#developer-tools-sdks) or the ECS API\.
 + Define and manage all AWS resources in your environment with automated deployment using [AWS CloudFormation](#developer-tools-cfn)\.
 + Use the complete [AWS Copilot CLI](#developer-tools-copilot) end\-to\-end developer workflow to create, release, and operate container applications that comply with AWS best practices for infrastructure\.
 + Using your preferred programming language, define infrastructure or architecture as code with the [AWS CDK](#developer-tools-cdk)\.
-+ Containerize applications that are hosted on premises or on EC2 instances or both by using the [AWS App2Container](#developer-tools-a2c) integrated portability and tooling ecosystem for containers\.
++ Containerize applications that are hosted on premises or on Amazon EC2 instances or both by using the [AWS App2Container](#developer-tools-a2c) integrated portability and tooling ecosystem for containers\.
-+ Deploy a Docker Compose application to ECS or test local containers with containers running in ECS, using the [Amazon ECS CLI](#developer-tools-ecscli)\.
++ Deploy a Docker Compose application to Amazon ECS or test local containers with containers running in ECS, using the [Amazon ECS CLI](#developer-tools-ecscli)\.
-+ Launch containers from [Docker Desktop integration with Amazon ECS](#developer-tools-dockercli) using ECS in Docker Desktop\.
++ Launch containers from [Docker Desktop integration with Amazon ECS](#developer-tools-dockercli) using Amazon ECS in Docker Desktop\.

 ## AWS Management Console<a name="developer-tools-console"></a>